matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-14-day_031_waybackurls.md

 Find **waybackurls** [here](https://github.com/tomnomnom/waybackurls).

-Tom Hudson created waybackurls, and a bunch of other cool tools you will see in the future posts.
+Tom Hudson created waybackurls, and a bunch of other cool tools you will see in future posts.

 Find Tom Hudson here: